LED Paint Booth Lights

 C1D2 is a category of lights where an explosive environment is sometimes present.

 A word of caution – don’t assume that C1D2 applies because the paint booth is not used ‘all the time’.
 When in use, the conditions of C1D1 exist, and that should be the way you approach this decision

 Do You Have Intrinsically Safe LED Spray Booth Lights?

 Intrinsically safe lights are very small battery powered lights, like flashlights.
 Both intrinsically safe lights and explosion proof lights designed to meet one common goal.
 Never cause a dangerous environment in which they operate to explode.

 You do not need intrinsically safe lights as your main lights inside a paint booth.

 Do I Need Explosion Proof Fixtures with Water-Based Paints and Finishes?

 You should always ask your city, town or county fire departments for their guidelines.
-However, for the most part, if you are 100% certain the water-based paints and finishes can never create an explosive environment, then you won’t need them.
+If you’re 100% certain the water-based paints and finishes will never cause an explosion, then you won’t need them.

 Do I Need to Use an Explosion Proof Fixture or Can I Just Use a Normal High Bay?

-If the environment and product you are spraying creates an explosive environment, never use a ‘normal’ LED light, like a high bay, that is not explosive rated.
+If the environment and product you’re spraying can explode, never use a ‘normal’ non-explosion rated LED light.

 Do the Fixtures Have Glass or Plastic Lenses?